de86/personal-site/src/pages/clean-code-meaningful-names/index.md

 ## Function and Method Names

-Functions and Methods should have verbs and verb-phrases as names.
+Functions and Methods should have verbs and verb-phrases as names as functions are used to perform an action.
 Names like getAccount, removeDisabledAccounts, groupAccountsByStatus, sortAccountsByBalance are clear and concise.
 You can clearly tell what a function does without needing to double check the code itself.
 Words like get, set, delete, add, group, sort etc. are great prefixes to use for function names.

 ## Variable Names

 Variables, like classes, should use noun or noun-phrases as names to clearly denote what a variable is.
-Booleans should always begin with words like is, should, can so users can see instantly that it contains a boolean.
+Booleans should always begin with words like is, should or can etc. so users can see instantly that it contains a boolean.
 Using these words also makes reading code more like reading english, especially when using if statements.

 ```typescript
 if (user.isLoggedIn) {